Alivki/idatt2003-mappe-2025-group27/README.md

 # idatt2003-mappe-2025-group27
 Repository for exam submission in the subject IDATT2003

-# 🎓 NTNU Class Project – JavaFX BoardGame

-> JavaFX Maven project developed as part of the idatt2003 programming course at NTNU.

----

 ## 📚 About

 This project was developed as part of the coursework for the course **idatt2003** at the **Norwegian University of Science and Technology (NTNU)**.
 The goal of the project is to develop a board game JavaFX application featuring multiple board games playable with with up to 5 players.